- Waldorf Astoria Washington D.C.

 This post contains affiliate links.
 For more information, click here.

-The Waldorf Astoria took over the Old Post Office Pavilion building that once housed the Trump International Hotel.
-It boasts spacious rooms, excellent service, and a spectacular lobby bar displaying an enviable collection of crystal decanters.
+This Hilton property took over the Old Post Office Pavilion building that once housed the Trump International Hotel.
+Attached to the building is the Clock Tower, from which you may enjoy 360-degree views of Washington.
 The closest Metro stop is Federal Triangle on the Blue, Orange, and Silver lines.

 The Waldorf is within a mile of ten open Smithsonian venues on the Mall: